 We have created a suite of science activities and wildlife watching that can all be done close to home whether you live by the coast or not.
 Dive in and explore.
 If you would like more information on any of the resources below please email Charlotte at firstname.lastname@example.org.

 Our seasonal Dive-in packs are filled with fun and engaging marine-themed resources tailored for Primary years (P1-P7).
-The Marine Conservation and Science Careers pack is for late primary and seconary pupils.
+The Marine Conservation and Science Careers pack and the Fish, Shellfish & Fisheries pack is for late primary and seconary pupils.